rust-tutorials/triangle-from-scratch/book_src/opening_a_window/win32.md

 ```

 For calling `ShowWindow`, we have a `HWND` already,
-but the show parameter is apparently another one of those WinMain arguments.
+but the show parameter is apparently another one of those `WinMain` arguments.
 Instead we'll just look at the list of what the [ShowWindow](https://docs.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-showwindow)
-docs say, and I guess we can pick `SW_SHOW`.
+docs say we can send, and I guess we can pick `SW_SHOW`.

 ```rust
 const SW_SHOW: c_int = 5;